 - Completed sufficient credit to meet the total required graduate semester hours within 6 years of enrollment.
 Students may petition one time for a 1 year extension. - 2.
-Completed at Graceland University: - 47 total graduate semester hours with a minimum of 37 at Graceland for Family Nurse Practitioner and Adult & Gerontology Acute Care Nurse Practitioner concentrations; - 3.
-Earned a final course grade of B or better in every course. - 4.
-Satisfactorily completed the required evidence-based practice synthesis project. - 5.
+Completed at Graceland University: - 47 total graduate semester hours with a minimum of 37 at Graceland for the Family Nurse Practitioner, Adult & Gerontology Acute Care Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner concentrations; - 3.
+Earned a final course grade of B or better in every course.

+- 4. Satisfactorily completed the required evidence-based practice synthesis project. - 5.
 Fulfilled all financial obligations to Graceland University. - 6.
 Filed an application for graduation with the Office of the Registrar at least 6 months prior to the anticipated graduation date.